-Previously, Jared covered healthcare at Bloomberg News for three years.
+Jared previously covered healthcare at Bloomberg News.
 He also spent seven years in Chicago as an investigative reporter for the Chicago Tribune, writing about public health, consumer topics and sports, and his reporting spurred action from public officials and prompted legislative changes.
-His coverage included safety shortfalls for boxers and mixed martial arts fighters; stadium financing and team tax subsidies; and legal disputes involving sports teams.
-He covered speedskating’s historical collapse at the 2014 Olympics in Sochi, a year after his investigation revealed the sport’s national governing body was mired in turmoil.
+He reported on safety shortfalls for boxers and mixed martial arts fighters; stadium financing and team tax subsidies; legal disputes involving sports teams; and speedskating’s historical collapse at the 2014 Olympics in Sochi, a year after his investigation revealed the sport’s national governing body was mired in turmoil.

 In 2014, Jared was a finalist for the Livingston Award For Young Journalists for an investigation that found dozens of charities started by pro athletes were riddled with problems and shaky oversight.
 In 2011, he was named a Pulitzer Prize finalist for a series that revealed a pattern of harmful care at a private facility where developmentally disabled kids died from neglect or under questionable circumstances.

 Jared began his career at the Times-News in Twin Falls, Idaho, covering local and state government, after graduating from the Merrill College of Journalism at the University of Maryland-College Park.
 He grew up on Long Island, where at 11 years old he began publishing a monthly newsletter about his family.
 He enjoys golfing, cooking and believes no one can ever watch too much Seinfeld.
 Jared lives in Brooklyn with his wife and mini daschund, Wrigley.